Office of the Central Foreign Affairs Commission: History

-On March 6, 1958, the CCP Central Committee and the State Council issued a joint notice on the establishment of the CCP Central Committee Foreign Affairs Group and the State Council Foreign Affairs Office.
-The CCP Central Committee International Activities Steering Committee was abolished and the "Central Foreign Affairs Group" was established.
+On 6 March 1958, the CCP Central Committee and the State Council issued a joint notice on the establishment of the CCP Central Committee Foreign Affairs Group and the State Council Foreign Affairs Office.
+The CCP Central Committee International Activities Steering Committee was replaced with the Central Foreign Affairs Group.
 Vice Premier and Minister of Foreign Affairs Chen Yi was appointed as the group leader, responsible for all foreign affairs.
-In the State Council system, a corresponding "State Council Foreign Affairs Office" was established, with Chen Yi as the director and Liao Chengzhi, Liu Ningyi (Deputy Minister of the International Department of the CCP Central Committee), Kong Yuan (Deputy Minister of a certain department of the CCP Central Committee), and Zhang Yan (deputy director of the Prime Minister's Office in charge of foreign affairs) as deputy directors.
+In the State Council, a corresponding State Council Foreign Affairs Office was established, with Chen Yi as the director and Liao Chengzhi, Liu Ningyi (Deputy Head of the International Department of the CCP Central Committee), Kong Yuan (Deputy Head of a certain department of the CCP Central Committee), and Zhang Yan (deputy director of the Premier's Office in charge of foreign affairs) as deputy directors.
 The office was responsible for the work of the Ministry of Foreign Affairs, the Foreign Cultural Liaison Committee, and the Overseas Chinese Affairs Committee, and was also responsible for foreign trade policies.